 - SmartParcel enabled for your account under Admin > Settings

-- Mail Innovations packaging materials configured in 3PL Warehouse Manager—explained below
+- Step 2: Define Mail Innovations packaging materials

 Step 1: Specify Mail Innovations options in carrier setup

-When you connect your UPS account to SmartParcel under Admin > Manage Carrier Accounts or on the Settings page within the Small Parcel space, you must enter the following information on the carrier setup:
+When you connect your UPS account to SmartParcel on the Small Parcel Settings page, you must enter the following information on the carrier setup:

 - Mail Innovations Endorsement: Specifies what the carrier should do in the event of non-delivery

 - Mail Innovations Cost Center: Specifies the cost center associated for billing on the UPS account

 - Use Consolidation Services: When checked, specifies your use of Mail Innovations

 - Use Order Number On Mail Innovations Label (optional): When checked, includes relevant order number on the Mail Innovations label